-The MCQs are the most versatile type of test item available.
-It can measure variety of learning outcomes from simple to complex, and it is adaptable to the most type of matter content.
+The MCQs is the most versatile types of test item available.
+It can measure varieties of learning outcomes from simple to complex, and it is adaptable to the most types of matter content.

-Despite the wide applicability of the MCQs there are SLOs, such as ability to organize and present ideas that cannot be measured with any form of selection item.
+Despite the wide applicability of the MCQs there are SLOs, such as the ability to organize and present ideas that cannot be measured with any form of selection item.
 For such skills constructed and restricted response questions are used.